Azure/azure-uamqp-c/readme.md

 - Optimizing for low RAM footprint
 - Be as portable as possible

-It is currently mostly a client side implementation only.
+It is currently a client side implementation only.
-Although much of the standard is symmetrical, there are parts that are asymmetrical, like the SASL handshake.

-The server side support of `uAMQP` (for example for SASL) is currently work in progress.

 ## Dependencies